danforbes/pallet-nft/README.md

 # Commodities FRAME Pallet: NFTs for Substrate

-This is a [FRAME](https://substrate.dev/docs/en/knowledgebase/runtime/frame) pallet that defines and implements a [non-fungible token (NFT)](https://en.wikipedia.org/wiki/Non-fungible_token) interface as well as an interface for managing a set of such assets, including asset ownership, creation, destruction and transfer.
+This is a [FRAME](https://substrate.dev/docs/en/knowledgebase/runtime/frame) pallet that defines and implements an interface for managing a set of [non-fungible tokens (NFTs)](https://en.wikipedia.org/wiki/Non-fungible_token).
+Assets have an owner and can be created, destroyed and transferred.

 ## Interface

-This package defines [two public traits](src/nft.rs) (Rust interfaces) for working with NFTs: the `NFT` trait and the `UniqueAssets` trait.
+This package defines [a public trait](src/nft.rs) (Rust interface) for working with NFTs: the `UniqueAssets` trait.

-## `NFT` Trait

-The `NFT` trait uses two types to define a unique asset:

-- `ID`: a URI for the asset
-- `Info`: a set of attributes that uniquely describe the asset

-Assets with equivalent attributes (as defined by the `Info` type) **must** have an equal `ID` and assets with different `ID`s **must not** have equivalent attributes.

 ## `UniqueAssets` Trait

-This trait is generic with respect to a type that implements the `NFT` trait; it defines the type abstractions and public functions needed to manage a set of unique assets.
+This trait is generic with respect to a type that is used to identify asset owners - the `AccountId` type.
+Assets with equivalent attributes (as defined by the `AssetInfo` type) **must** have equal `AssetId`s and assets with different `AssetId`s **must not** have equivalent attributes.

 ### Types

-- `AccountId`: the type used to identify asset owners
+- `AssetId`: a URI for an asset
+- `AssetInfo`: a set of attributes that uniquely describes an asset
 - `AssetLimit`: the maximum number of assets, expressed as an unsigned 128-bit integer, that may exist in this set at once
 - `UserAssetLimit`: the maximum number of assets, expressed as an unsigned 64-bit integer, that any single account may